openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

   - Each `Data` node must contain the following attributes:
     - `arg-name` – The name of a kernel parameter in the kernel signature.
     - `type` – Node type.
 Currently, `local_data` is the only supported value, which defines buffer allocated in fast local on-chip memory.
 It is limited to 100KB for all `__local` and
     `__private` arrays defined inside the kernel as well as all `__local` parameters passed to the kernel.
-Note that a manual-DMA extension requires double buffering.
+A manual-DMA extension requires double buffering.
     If the custom layer is detected to run out of local memory, the inference fails.
     - `dim` – The dim source with the same `direction,port` format used for `WorkSizes` bindings.
     - `size` – Amount of bytes needed.
 The current expression syntax supports only expression over dimensions of over selected input/output tensor or constants and may be extended in the future.